 - Tell your child not to eat foods offered by friends or classmates.

 - Make sure your child carries their auto-injector at all times, for example, around their waist.
 If you think your child is too young to keep the device, discuss the best option with the school team.

 - Make sure your child wears medical alert identification (i.e. MedicAlert bracelet) at all times.

 - Provide the school with an adequate number of rescue epinephrine auto-injectors that will be stored in strategic locations known to key personnel.

 - Replace epinephrine auto-injectors before the expiry date.

 - Review the steps to administer epinephrine often and encourage family members and the people in your child's environment to do the same.
 You will find a demonstration on how to use the auto-injector (via images or a video brief) on the manufacturer's internet site.

-- Visit the website of the manufacturer of the auto-injector for information, such as posters that provide explanations that can be placed in strategic areas at school.
+- Visit the auto-injector manufacturer’s website for education materials, such as posters that can be placed in strategic locations around the school.

 Speak to your pharmacist for additional information about food allergies and their treatment.